d4ckard/txt-templ/Notes/spec.md

-[^1]: More specifically text literals may contain any valid [unicode scalar value](https://www.unicode.org/glossary/#unicode_scalar_value) as text literals are represented as lists of [rust chars](https://doc.rust-lang.org/std/primitive.char.html) internally.
+[^1]: More specifically text literals may contain any valid [Unicode scalar value](https://www.unicode.org/glossary/#unicode_scalar_value) as text literals are represented as lists of [rust chars](https://doc.rust-lang.org/std/primitive.char.html) internally.

 [^2]: This could be very inconvenient at times.
 Especially the `$` symbol is very hard to avoid using in daily use.
 This needs improvement (Maybe by using the symbol twice: e.g. `$$` (like makefiles)).